Dogo Janja

-Abdulazizi Abubakari Chende (Dogo Janja), (born 15 September 1994), is a Tanzanian singer-songwriter and rapper.
+Abdulazizi Abubakari Chende, also known as Dogo Janja (born 15 September 1994), is a Tanzanian singer-songwriter and rapper.
 He was born in Arusha and raised in Ngarenaro ward in the city of Arusha located in the Arusha Region.
 He is currently based in Dar es Salaam.

 Biography

-His interest in music began early, but his first official release came in 2009 whilst signed to Tip Top Connection Group, co-founded by Babu Tale, and previously home to other renowned Bongo Flava artists such as Rayvanny.
-His first release 'My Life' in 2016 was well received, thus establishing his name as an artist.
+His interest in music began early.
+His first official release came in 2009 whilst signed to Tip Top Connection Group, co-founded by Babu Tale, and previously home to other renowned Bongo Flava artists such as Rayvanny.
+His first release, My Life, in 2016, was well received, establishing his name as an artist.